damianpoole/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 title: Change the title
 date: 2016-12-17T15:04:10.000Z
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+Testing 123 123
 featuredpost: false
 featuredimage: /img/blogthumbnail.jpg
 tags: